Get us in your inbox

 • Hollywood

 This casual, family-friendly Italian restaurant in Larchmont Village is as much of a place for dinner and date nights as it is for a lazy Sunday brunch or some burrata with a glass of wine with friends.
-Sleek but casual and always humming with diners, it’s a neighborhood spot that’s become beloved by the whole city since its 2005 launch—and with good reason.
+Sleek but casual and always humming with diners, it’s a neighborhood spot that’s become beloved by the whole city since its debut back in 2005—and with good reason.
 The kitchen uses seasonal, local ingredients to create classic Italian dishes: pizza, pasta, dry-aged rib eye, seafood and more.
 On weekends diners flock here for polenta-ricotta skillet cakes and the Maria Verde, Osteria La Buca’s modern take on the classic Bloody Mary, but you can never go wrong—day or night—with La Buca’s decadent, egg-topped bucatini carbonara.

 Recommended